junxit/us-congress-bills-115/metadata.md

 - 2017-11-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8323)
 - 2017-11-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8323)
 - 2017-11-02 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-08-22 — Committee on Energy and Natural Resources Senate Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-528.
+- 2018-10-02 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2018-11-27 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-391.
+- 2018-11-27 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-391.
+- 2018-11-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 678.